 A tragic incident a month after Mr Eason’s disappearance lent further credence to the theory that Fraser Island’s large population of dingoes could be responsible.
-On the 30th April 2001, nine-year old Clinton Cage and his seven-year old brother were attacked by a pair of dingoes close their family’s campsite.
+On the 30th April 2001, nine-year old Clinton Gage and his seven-year old brother were attacked by a pair of dingoes close their family’s campsite.
 Clinton was mauled to death, while his brother was badly injured.
 Attacks by dingoes on Fraser Island have persisted, with a recent incident seeing a six-year old airlifted to hospital after being attacked by dingoes in January 2019.
 A month later, a nine-year old and his 24-year old mother were similarly airlifted to hospital with severe lacerations after being attacked by a group of four dingoes.

 While the majority of severe attacks have been on children, numerous attacks on adults have been recorded, and it is not beyond the realms of possibility that a pack of the wild dogs were able to overcome a possibly tired or injured David Eason.
-One aspect that lends some support to this theory was a claim made by MP Ted Sorenson to the Queensland Parliament in 2009 that changes in the availability of food for wild dingoes linked the two recorded fatal dingo attacks in Australia; that of Clinton Cage, and the 1980 death of Azaria Chamberlain, a two-month old baby taken from her family tent and killed by a dingo close to Uluru.
+One aspect that lends some support to this theory was a claim made by MP Ted Sorenson to the Queensland Parliament in 2009 that changes in the availability of food for wild dingoes linked the two recorded fatal dingo attacks in Australia; that of Clinton Gage, and the 1980 death of Azaria Chamberlain, a two-month old baby taken from her family tent and killed by a dingo close to Uluru.
 In the Chamberlain case, feeding stations for wild dingoes had been recently discontinued, cutting off a food source they had come to rely on.
-For that of Cage, park rangers on Fraser Island had issued new instructions to visitors weeks before his death that fish offal must be buried, as well as the closing of municipal dumps on the island.
+For that of Gage, park rangers on Fraser Island had issued new instructions to visitors weeks before his death that fish offal must be buried, as well as the closing of municipal dumps on the island.
 This similar removal of a food source for the island’s dingo population likely came at around the same time that David Eason went missing.
 The lack of any remains, clothing, blood or possessions following Mr Eason’s disappearance, however, was generally considered by authorities evidence that dingoes were not responsible.

 For two years David Eason remained missing, until an english tourist discovered bones and personal effects scattered at the base of a steep slope close to Lake Wabby in April 2003.
 The advanced state of decomposition meant that a cause of death could not be established, but an inquest ruled out homicide and suicide.
 In his report, the coroner noted that the most likely explanation was that David had for some reason fallen down the steep slope and subsequently died.
 A heart attack was considered the most likely culprit, although a snake bite was also considered a possibility.
 However, these remain only possible explanations, and an alternative one that he was chased over the edge during a dingo attack remains a possibility.
 The coroner’s report specifically noted that some of the recovered bones had been gnawed by dingoes, although it is very possible that this took place post-mortem.